Cozy Peach Kitchen

 Close up of slice of BBQ tofu pizza slice cut from the larger pizza.

-This vegetarian pizza features a BBQ sauce base, lightly sauteed red onions, salt and pepper tofu, and a blend of mozzarella and Parmesan.
+This vegetarian tofu pizza features a BBQ sauce base, lightly sauteed red onions, salt and pepper tofu, and a blend of shredded mozzarella and Parmesan cheese.

 If you've never tried BBQ sauce on pizza before, it's super flavorful!
 Yes, it's a little sweet, but the sweetness from the BBQ sauce is balanced out by the salty baked tofu and cheese.

-• Pizza dough: I use my homemade pizza dough recipe but this pizza is easy to make using storebought pizza dough (I love the ready-made dough in the bakery section at Publix!).
+• Pizza dough: I use my homemade vegan pizza dough recipe but this pizza is easy to make using store-bought pizza dough.
+I love the ready-made dough in the bakery section at Publix!

-• Tofu: Extra firm or super firm work best here.
+• Tofu: Extra-firm or super-firm tofu works best here.
 You can get away with using medium firm tofu because the tofu loses moisture while baking, but I prefer extra or super firm because they result in a denser texture.

 • Red onions: Just half of a large red onion is enough to balance out the sweetness of the BBQ sauce.

 • Cheese: I have made this recipe with Quattro Formaggio, Parmesan, shredded mozzarella, and no cheese.
-A combination of Parmesan and mozzarella is my favorite, and both are easy to find made without animal enzymes if that matters to you.
-When I make a vegan version of this recipe without cheese, I add a bunch of nutritional yeast before serving.
+A combination of Parmesan and mozzarella is my favorite.
+Parmesan is often made using animal rennet, so if this matters to you make sure to check the label for vegetarian rennet sources.

 Diced tofu in a glass bowl.

-Transfer the tofu to a parchment-paper lined baking sheet (optional, makes clean-up easier).
+Step 2: Transfer the tofu to a parchment-paper-lined baking sheet (optional, makes clean-up easier).
 Leave space between each piece of tofu.

 Cooked tofu on a white sheet pan.

-Roll out the pizza dough on a piece of parchment paper or lightly floured surface.
+Step 4: Roll out the pizza dough on a piece of parchment paper or lightly floured surface.
 It should be about 12 inches wide.
-Leave the dough thicker at the edge for a thick-crust BBQ tofu pizza (like in the pictures) or roll out more for a thin crust pizza.
+Leave the dough thicker at the edge for a thick-crust BBQ tofu pizza (like in the pictures) or roll it out more for a thin-crust pizza.

 Pizza dough topped with BBQ sauce.

-Use a spatula or the back of a spoon to spread out BBQ sauce on the dough.
-Leave the outer 1 inch free from BBQ sauce.
+Step five: Use a spatula or the back of a spoon to spread out BBQ sauce on the pizza dough.
+Leave the outer 1-inch free from BBQ sauce.

 Uncooked pizza on a pizza stone.

-Top with half of the shredded cheese and half of the tofu and onions.
+Step 6: Top with half of the shredded cheese, half of the tofu, and half of the onions.
 Add the remaining cheese, tofu, and onions.
 This makes it so that each layer is cheesy instead of having a cheesy base with uncovered toppings.

 Optional: Brush the crust with olive oil and sprinkle with garlic salt.